zerbzman/Yamaha-CL-Automated-Backup/README.md

 ## Requirements
 * CL Editor needs to be installed. https://usa.yamaha.com/support/updates/cl_edt_mac.html
 * A Yamaha CL console needs to be on the same network as the computer running the backup tool.

+## Compatability
+This has been tested on a CL5.
+I don't know if it would work with a CL3 or a QL series console.
+Let me know.